-These points are often called "outliers" based on some rules of thumb we won't get into now.
-However, we can see a lot of data points fall outside this range for our data; this is common for data that is skewed, and doesn't really mean that these points are "wrong", or "unusual" or anything else that we might think about for an outlier.2
+These points are often called "outliers" based the 1.5 IQR rule of thumb.
+However, we can see a lot of data points fall outside this range for our data; this is common for data that is skewed, and doesn't really mean that these points are "wrong", or "unusual" or anything else that we might think about for an outlier.